 Ultimately, the best way to ease the operational requirements may be to consider a CDSM Solution, that would provide immediate access to both referring/ordering and rendering providers, alleviating some of the compliance and administrative burdens.

-Contact Infinx for more information about how our CDSM Solution can help you and your referring providers become compliant prior to the January 1, 2022 deadline.
+Contact Infinx for more information about how our CDSM Solution can help you and your referring providers become compliant prior to the future deadline.